zhicheng2T0/Full-Distance-Attack/README.md

 In the setting of clothing attack, the FDA pattern has also obtained an average ASR of 76% (in the front and back view), outperforming the baseline method (TCA) by 39%.
 ![alt text](https://github.com/zhicheng2T0/Full-Distance-Attack/blob/main/image4.PNG)

+# Citation

+If you find our work to be useful for your research, please consider citing:

+      @InProceedings{Hu_2023_CVPR,
+          author    = {Cheng, Zhi and Hu, Zhanhao and Liu, Yuqiu and Li, Jianmin and Su, Hang and Hu, Xiaolin}, title     = {Full-Distance Evasion of Pedestrian Detectors in the Physical World}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, month     = {November},
+          year      = {2024}
+      }

+# Setup Environment